Augusta, Georgia: Tallest buildings

-According to the Augusta Economic Development Authority, the top manufacturing employers in the city are:

-The top public sector employers are:
+The tallest buildings in Augusta include the Lamar Building, River Place Condominiums, and Augusta University Building.

 Sports

 Teams

 The Augusta GreenJackets minor league baseball club, formerly located at Lake Olmstead Stadium in Augusta, now play at SRP Park along the Savannah River in North Augusta, South Carolina.
 The team began to play in 1988 as the Augusta Pirates, affiliated with the Pittsburgh Pirates.
 Later affiliated with the Boston Red Sox and the San Francisco Giants, the GreenJackets are now the Class A affiliate of the Atlanta Braves.

 The Augusta Lynx were a minor-league professional ice hockey team based in Augusta, Georgia.
 The Lynx played their home games at the James Brown Arena from 1998 until 2008.
 The Lynx, who played in the ECHL, had affiliations with the Tampa Bay Lightning of the NHL and the Norfolk Admirals of the AHL.

 The Augusta RiverHawks were a professional minor league ice hockey team.
 They played in the Southern Professional Hockey League (SPHL) from 2010 to 2013.
 They played their home games at the James Brown Arena.

 The Augusta Stallions were a professional Arena football team founded in 1999.
 They were one of the 15 original teams to join the inaugural 2000 AF2 season.
 They started off in the American Conference, before switching to the Southeast Division in 2001, and then the Eastern Division in 2002.
 The team folded in 2002.

 The Augusta Rugby Football Club (ARFC) is a division 2 men's club competing in the Palmetto Rugby Union, part of the USA Rugby South Conference.

 Augusta has an all-female flat track roller derby team, the Soul City Sirens.
-Founded in 2008, this league is all-volunteer and skater-owned.
+Founded in 2008, this league is all-volunteer, and skater owned.

 Augusta is also home to the former Augusta 706ers, a minor league professional basketball team in the American Basketball Association.
 The team was founded in 2017 and stopped operations in December 2018 because of a lack of funds.
 The team played all home games at the James Brown Arena.